-Everyone wants beautiful, slip-resistant hangar floors to display and safely house their aircraft fleet, but for aircraft maintenance operations it’s more about the floor’s performance and function.
-Believe it or not, your maintenance hangar floor plays a major role not only in maintenance workmanship and efficiency, but also in general fleet safety…both on the ground and in the sky.
+Everyone wants beautiful, slip-resistant aircraft hangar floors to display and safely house their aircraft fleet, but for aircraft maintenance operations it’s more about the floor’s performance and function.
+Believe it or not, your maintenance aircraft hangar flooring plays a major role not only in maintenance workmanship and efficiency, but also in general fleet safety; both on the ground and in the sky.

 Impact and Abrasion Resistance

 Aircraft repair and maintenance operations require flooring that can stand up to heavy wear and impact abuse.
 Engines, heavy parts, equipment hoists and jacks scraping across the floor can badly damage bare concrete due to its porous material.
 However, with flooring that specializes in impact and abrasion resistance, the floor becomes more apt to withstand the heavy machinery used during the daily tasks of hangars.

 Additionally, impact from falling engine parts, dropped tools or sharp objects coming into contact with the aircraft hangar flooring can damage the concrete surface.
 Hangar floor coatings and resurfacers are designed to provide enhanced impact and abrasion resistance, with some options being three to four times more impact and abrasion resistant than bare concrete.

 Resistance from Chemical Attack

 Aircraft maintenance operations require the use of specialized chemicals, oils and fuels, such as Skydrol and Ardrox 2871 stripper.
 These chemicals can damage bare concrete and permeate through the slab and into the earth below.
 A chemical-resistant polymer floor coating can help contain chemical spills and immersion, protecting your concrete substrate and surrounding environment.
 Depending on the system chosen, a chemical-resistant polymer floor coating can withstand casual splash and spill, or continuous immersion, of these aviation-related chemicals.